2011 Coupe de la Ligue final: Ticketing

 The Coupe de la Ligue final has been played every year at the Stade de France since 1998, following the stadium's completion.
 The stadium has a capacity of 81,338 spectators.
 Each club that participated in the final received the same quota of tickets, which were distributed to season ticket holders and through each club's ticket sales at a later date.
 Tickets went on sale to the general public in the third week of March 2011, a month before the final.
 Pricing was defined by category with Category 1 seats, the highest category, being priced at €90 and Category 4, the lowest, going for €45.
 The Category 4 seats were primarily reserved for each club's supporters.

 Officials

 On 7 April, the Ligue de Football Professionnel announced that referee Antony Gautier of Nord-Pas-de-Calais would officiate the 2011 Coupe de la Ligue final.
 Gautier officiated only one match involving either of the two teams this season; a 2–1 home loss for Montpellier against Nancy on 11 September 2010.
 He refereed his first league cup final and was assisted by Mickaël Annonier of Atlantique and Nicolas Pottier of Maine.
 Saïd Ennjimi of Centre-Ouest serve as the fourth official.

-Road to the final
+Route to the final

+Note: In all results below, the score of the finalist is given first (H: home; A: away).